Dearg DueBecome a Patron!

 Confined to a tower, she pined sadly for her lost love, wondering when he would come to her rescue, but he could not and did not.
 Realising this at long last, her heart broke and she resolved to end it all, so she put away and hid those small morsels of food that were given to her until her body failed and she died.

 The villagers knew what had to be done - they were to take the body and bury it under a tall pile of stones under what people now call Strongbow's tree - but perhaps out of pity for the poor thing, they didn't and simply let her lie in the earth.
 I'll tell you this much though - their pity was misplaced!
-For it was not the fair lost lass who arose from the earth that dark and wind-haunted night but a soulless monster from the underworld, with only the vaguest memories of who and what she had been.
+For it was not the fair lost lass who arose from the earth that dark and wind-haunted night but a vengeful spirit from the underworld, with only the vaguest memories of who and what she had been.

 She went to her father's house and asked to be let in, and he, appalled, did so of his own free will, which in the way of things grants the revenant power over those within, and she sucked all the air from his body.
 Then she came upon her former husband, staggering home from the tavern with three sheets to the wind, and did the same to him, except she drank not only the air from his chest but the blood from his veins as well!